 Our act of civil disobedience that December day ended when the Tower’s bells rang out in two bars, hearkening half-past noon.
 As we stood up and gathered our belongings, we broke our silence to remind everyone of a most basic truth: Black lives matter."

-The opening scene of this personal statement is detailed, impactful, and compels the reader to continue and discover what's happening.
+The opening scene of this personal statement is impactful and compels the reader to continue and discover what's happening.
 Although Clark's essay includes very little about his achievements, the writing shows his sincerity, passion, and capacity to impact positive change in the world.

 Clark expertly relates his mission to Harvard Law and describes who he hopes to become after completing his law education.
 The ending of his personal statement brings the narrative full circle by returning to the events of the first paragraph; this is an excellent way to wrap up your writing and ensure the reader is left satisfied.